vdurante/asp.net_n-layered_web_applications/part1/design_patterns/repository.md

 #### The Good Way

 The good way would be creating a User Repository and use it as needed.
-The Business Logic and Data Access Logic become separate, solving the problems cited above.
+The Business Logic and Data Access Logic become separate, solving a few problems cited above.

+Due to the fact that each table has a corresponding repository, it is still not the best solution possible.
+The Don't Repeat Yourself (DRY) principle is being broken, since the repositories will be repeated.

+There is also an extra problem regarding the execution of SQL queries.
+The usage of a Object-Oriented Mapper is strongly suggested, such as Entity Framework.

 {%ace edit=false, lang='csharp'%}
 public class User